eea/eea.docker.redmine-wikiman/README.md

 10. SVN_PASSWORD - SVN password to read docker-compose.yml
 11. GITHUB_TOKEN - can be given to avoid API number of requests per IP restrictions
 12. DEBUG - Set to "Yes" to enable debug logging
+13. DOCKERHUB_USER - user used to interogate image builds on dockerhub
+14. DOCKERHUB_PASS - password for the previously defined user

 ## Usage